-SVE allows pointer chasing loops to be performed serially using a vector of addresses and an associated predicate, allowing the remainder of the loop to be parallelized.
+SVE allows you to perform serial pointer-chasing loops and to use a vector of addresses with an associated predicate, allowing you to parallelize the remainder of the loop.

 The instruction set operates on a new set of vector and predicate registers: